Debt Repayment Plan (or Summary Instalment Orders - SIO)

 - take on any new debt over $1,000 without making the new creditor aware that you are currently in a SIO.
 You should let them know in writing to avoid any misunderstandings.

-Once you've entered into a SIO, creditors can't continue to chase you for any debt included in your SIO, or add any extra penalties or interest to that debt.
+Once you've entered into a SIO, creditors can't continue to chase you for payment of any unsecured debts included in the order or add any further penalties or interest to that debt.

-Once you've completed the SIO, you don't have to pay any more of the outstanding amount owed to the SIO creditors.
-Any creditors not included in your SIO can continue to chase you for payment.
+When you have completed the SIO you don't have to pay anything further towards the outstanding amount owed to the SIO creditors.
+Note however, that any creditors that are not included in your SIO can continue to chase you for payment.
+So it is very important to ensure your application includes all unsecured debts that are owed at the time of making your application.

-- contingent debts — e.g. when you sign as guarantor for a friend’s finance agreement.
-You don’t have to pay any money now but you might have to repay the debt in the future if your friend doesn't pay
+- contingent debts — these debt will only be included in your order if you are required to make payments on the debt at the date of your order. e.g. when you sign as guarantor for a friend’s finance agreement.
+You don’t have to pay any money now but you might have to repay the debt in the future if your friend doesn't pay as this would be a new debt to you at that future date.

-- joint debts — if you owe a debt jointly with another person, the creditor has the right to claim the full amount from either person
+- joint debts — if you owe a debt jointly with another person, the creditor has the right to claim the full amount from either person, so the full amount owed must be included in your order.

 Some debts are legally excluded from the SIO.
 You have to pay for them as well as your SIO payments.
 Excluded debts include: